-In today’s time, when there is high competition in the software development world, every organization tries to offer the best software product to their clients, and for this, the software engineers use agile methodologies that can not only help in streamlining the agile software development process but also offer collaboration between the team members.
+In today’s time, when there is high competition in the software development world, every organization tries to offer the best software product to their clients, and for this, software engineers use agile methodologies that can not only help streamline the agile software development process but also offer collaboration between the team members.
 One of the widely used agile frameworks nowadays is feature-driven development (FDD).

 The FDD method is a part of agile frameworks and it focuses on organizing software development approaches around software product features.
-Here features not only mean the features of the application but are also similar to user stories in Scrum framework .
+Here features not only mean the features of the application but are also similar to user stories in the Scrum framework.

 To know more about feature-driven development, what are the stages of it, and its advantages, let’s go through this blog.